 CR Cryospheric Sciences

-The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Flavien Beaud for the poster entitled:
+The 2017 Outstanding Student Poster and PICO (OSPP) Awards is awarded to Flavien Beaud for the poster/PICO entitled:

 Numerical modelling of esker formation in semi-circular subglacial channels (Beaud, F.; Flowers, G. E.; Venditti, J. G.)